PMitura/pace2018/README.md

 ### Authors

-Peter Mitura and Ondřej Suchý
+Peter Mitura and Ondřej Suchý,

 FIT CTU in Prague

 Licensed under the MIT License.